 The Loop’s Grant Park, also lovingly known as “Chicago’s front yard,” stretches 319 acres along Lake Michigan in Chicago's central business district.
-Art Institute of Chicago; Millennium Park, where you can see the famous Cloud Gate sculpture, also known as “The Bean;” Maggie Daley Park, which includes a huge 20-acre children's playground, climbing wall, skating ribbon and formal garden; Buckingham Fountain, as seen on the television show "Married with Children;" and the Museum Campus, which includes Adler Planetarium, Shedd Aquarium, The Field Museum of Natural History, Soldier Field, and McCormick Place are all situated here.
+Grant Park is home to: Art Institute of Chicago; Millennium Park, where you can see the famous Cloud Gate sculpture, also known as “The Bean;” Maggie Daley Park, which includes a huge 20-acre children's playground, climbing wall, skating ribbon and formal garden; Buckingham Fountain, as seen on the television show "Married with Children;" and the Museum Campus, which includes Adler Planetarium, Shedd Aquarium, The Field Museum of Natural History, Soldier Field, and McCormick Place.
 Notably, it’s also the location of Barack Obama’s celebratory victory speech from 2008 where thousands of supporters showed up in droves.
 Each summer, Grant Park is the setting for two of the biggest happenings in the city: Taste of Chicago and Lollapalooza music festival.

 History abounds here at Chicago’s oldest west side public park, which expands 184 acres.
 This is the place to grab your picnic blanket and basket and cop-a-squat.
 Bridges, gardens, and lagoons are all here to explore should you decide to get up from your grassy spot.
 Active visitors will want to check out the baseball, tennis, and swimming.
 Don’t miss a visit to the Garfield Park Conservatory, the largest and best in the United States, with 120,000 plants covering 1.6 acres of garden space indoors and 12 acres outdoors.